jdereg/json-io/README.md

 Featured on http://json.org.
 ___
 ### Revision History
+ * 4.3.1
+  * Enhancement: Skip null fields.
+When this flag is set on the `JsonWriter` optional arguments, fields which have a null value are not written in the JSON output.
  * 4.3.0
   * Double / Float Nan and inifinity are now written as null, per RFC 4627
   * JsonReader.jsonToJava() can now be used to read input into Maps only (as opposed to attempting to create specific Java objects.